webforj/webforj-documentation/docs/components/progress-bar.md

 ### Indeterminate

-The progress bar in Webforj allows for indeterminate display, displaying an animation that conveys continuous progress that is not quantified.
+The progress bar in webforJ allows for indeterminate display, displaying an animation that conveys continuous progress that is not quantified.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.progressbardemos.ProgressbarIndeterminate'